Health and Wellness

 If you have health insurance (other than the insurance offered through Prescott College): Waiver Process

 You must complete the Health and Wellness Student Insurance Online Waiver.
 This process will be available beginning May 13, 2019 to August 30, 2019.
 If you do not complete the online waiver process by the designated date, you will be enrolled in the Aetna Student Health Insurance Plan and you will be responsible for the insurance premium.
 Students only waive out once per academic year, but if a student misses the waiver deadline for fall, they can still waive out for the spring/summer term.

 If you do not have health insurance: Enrollment Process

-If you do not complete the online waiver or enrollment process by the January 20, 2017 deadline, you will be automatically enrolled in the Aetna Student Health Insurance Plan and your student account will be charged.
-Insurance ID cards will be mailed in September to the address you have on file with the school.
+Students who do not waive out of the college insurance will be automatically enrolled in the Aetna Student Health Insurance Plan and the premium will remain on their account.
+Insurance ID cards will be mailed by the insurance company to the address you have on file with the school.
 A temporary card can be issued upon request after the waiver deadline has passed.

 Counseling ServicesIndividual counseling sessions with Penny Collins are available for students.
 Contact Penny at (715) 486-6007 or email@example.com to set up an in-person appointment or to talk on the phone.
 Evening and weekend hours are available.

 The College offers services for students with disabilities.
 Reasonable accommodations are offered based on the nature of the disability and the academic environment.
 Accommodations are arranged with the ADA Coordinator.
 Accommodations are not retroactive, so they are usually setup at the beginning of each term.
 Below is a partial list of common academic accommodations and ADA-related learning disability support services requested by students at Prescott College: